Pirate-Weather/translations/CONTRIBUTING.md

 The [sigiled][8] expressions are replaced with the numbered argument to the function (`$1` with the first argument, `$2` with the second, and so on).

-Finally, if you need the extra power, each function's `this` parameter is set to an array representing the called function's position in the expression tree.
+Finally, if you need the extra power, each function's `stack` parameter is set to an array representing the called function's position in the expression tree.
-For example, in the example above, the `"minutes"` function is passed `this` with a value of `["starting-in", "minutes"]` since `"minutes"` is a child of the `"starting-in"` template.
+For example, in the example above, the `"minutes"` function is passed `stack` with a value of `["starting-in", "minutes"]` since `"minutes"` is a child of the `"starting-in"` template.
 (This is handy for languages like Dutch or German where, I hear, that the ordering of words are important.)